paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-005-joint-chiefs-of-staff.md

 #### Amendments
 2016—Subsec. (a).
 Pub.
 L. 114–328, § 921(c), which directed general amendment of text of [section 153 of title 10](./chapter-005-joint-chiefs-of-staff.md#section-153), was executed in subsec. (a) of this section, to reflect the probable intent of Congress and the subsequent amendments by Pub.
 L. 114–328, §§ 943 and 1064(c).
 Prior to amendment, subsec. (a) related to Chairman’s functions of planning, advice, and policy formulation.

 Subsec. (b)(1).
 Pub.
-L. 114–328, § 943(a), generally amended par.
-(1).
+L. 114–328, § 943(a), amended par.
+(1) generally.
 Prior to amendment, par.
 (1) consisted of subpars.
 (A) to (F) and related to national military strategy.

 Subsec. (b)(2)(A).
 Pub.
 L. 114–328, § 943(b)(1), substituted “in the report” for “of the report” in third sentence.

 Subsec. (b)(2)(B).
 Pub.
 L. 114–328, § 943(b)(2)(A), inserted “(or update)” after “National Military Strategy” wherever appearing.

 Subsec. (b)(2)(B)(ii).
 Pub.
-L. 114–328, § 943(b)(2)(B), substituted “military strategic and operational risks to United States interests and the military strategic and operational risks in executing the National Military Strategy (or update).” for “strategic risks to United States interests and the military risks in executing the missions of the National Military Strategy (or update)”.
+L. 114–328, § 943(b)(2)(B), substituted “military strategic and operational risks to United States interests and the military strategic and operational risks in executing the National Military Strategy (or update).” for “strategic risks to United States interests and the military risks in executing the missions of the National Military Strategy (or update).”

 Subsec. (b)(2)(B)(iii).
 Pub.
 L. 114–328, § 943(b)(2)(C), struck out “distinguishing between the concepts of probability and consequences” after “levels of risk”.